-We got some good news here in Alberta yesterday, about a phase 1 relaunch of services across the province.
-Over at Heritage Autopro, we’ve kept our doors open, with additional precautions, so each of our valued clients could keep moving too.
-Yesterday’s announcement includes the opportunity for us to get out and enjoy golf courses and parks again.
-It’s been a challenging time, but a breath of fresh air sounds amazing.
+Over the last year at Heritage Autopro, we’ve kept our doors open, with additional precautions, so each of our valued clients could keep moving too.
+With Spring on the horizon, we’ll have more of a chance to get out and enjoy the great outdoors again.
+It’s been a challenging time, but a breath of fresh air feels amazing.
 With this in mind, we want to talk about your air filters.

 Your vehicle has two air filters that we check each time we change your oil.
 The first we’ll talk about is your engine filter.